 If the audience you are attracting consumes more and more pages from your site, stays on your content for a long time with each visit and usually interacts with your blog, it is a sign that you are attracting the right people.

 Although it is not as efficient an analysis as a conversion analysis, it helps to demonstrate that this can often indicate a failure of our conversion points, rather than the quality of your traffic.

 The most visited pages are an important factor for you to understand the value of your pages and the performance of your blog as a whole.

 For example, some of our content here at Rock has enormous value for us because it brings a high volume of traffic.
 Especially when that traffic has great potential to go through our sales funnel.

-A good example is our Digital Marketing post:
+A good example is our Digital Marketing post in Brazil:

 That content alone generated more than 25,000 visits on our blog.
 And it is a gateway for many clients here at Rock.